maxlath/lev2/README.md

 ```sh
 lev --del foo
 ```
-Can be used in combination with `--keys`, or `--all`, or implicit `--all`, to generate a stream of delete operations
+Can be used in combination with `--keys`, or `--all`, or implicit `--all`, to generate a stream of delete operations to be passed to the `lev --batch` command
 ```sh
 lev --keys --del | lev --batch
 lev --all --del | lev --batch